Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 )
 ```

 When the window handler of the users OS asks the window to close, for example by the user pressing the "x" button, signal `close_request` will be emitted.
-Its result of type [`WindowCloseRequestResult`](@ref) determines whether the window actualls does close.
-By returning `WINDOW_CLOSE_REQUEST_RESULT_PREVENT_CLOSE`, the window will stay open:
+Its result, of type [`WindowCloseRequestResult`](@ref), determines whether the window actually does close.

 ```julia
 # create a window that cannot be closed